 Everyone likes to be acknowledged.
-In trying situations the positive words from a stranger can have special meaning.
-Here is a heart warming story about offering emotional support and recognizing the efforts of a devoted parent.
+In challenging situations, the positive words from a stranger can have special meaning.
+Here is a heart- warming story about a stranger offering emotional support and recognizing the efforts of a devoted parent.
 Indeed, this moment will have life-long implications for both individuals.

 Tonight at a conference my eyes were drawn to a Father sitting next to us who had three young sons in his care.
 Probably ages 12, 9 & 7.